seL4/microkit/docs/manual.md

 On ARM and RISC-V, the individual programs are combined to produce a single bootable *system image*.
 The format of the image is suitable for loading by the target board's bootloader.

-On x86-64, there are two ELF images invovled.
+On x86-64, there are two ELF images involved.
 One for the seL4 kernel, and one for the initialiser that setups up the Microkit system.
 These are loaded by a Multiboot 2 compliant bootloader.

 The Microkit tool, which is provided as part of the SDK, is used to generate the system image(s).